tomaszkacprzak/tomaszkacprzak.github.io/index.md

 - I led the first simulation-based inference cosmology mesurement with DES, using shear peaks and the Science Verification dataset ([MNRAS 2016, 463, 4](https://academic.oup.com/mnras/article/463/4/3653/2646308)), followed by the full survey area analysis in DES Year 3 ([MNRAS 2022, 511, 2](https://academic.oup.com/mnras/article-abstract/511/2/2075/6511572)),

 - I worked extensively on galaxy shape measurements for weak gravitational lensing, image simulations, and noise biases in shear calibrations, and contributed significantly to DES Science Verification weak lensing analysis ([MNRAS 2016, 460, 2](https://academic.oup.com/mnras/article/460/2/2245/2609178)).

-### Machine learning for applied physics and climate science

-At PSI, I work on a number of projects advancing the applications of machine learning to applied physics and climate simulations:

-- I lead of the collaborative project "Robust and scalable Machine Learning algorithms for Laue 3-Dimensional Neutron Diffraction Tomography" at the PSI.
-Our novel approach to indexing of polycrystalline diffraction patterns from neutron tomography is capable of analyzing 10x larger samples with 100x gain in speed, compared to prevsious methods.
-The upcoming package LaueOT will avalilable at [Github](https://github.com/LaueOT/laueotx).

-- I am the lead data scientist at SDSC's contribution to the [Exclaim](https://exclaim.ethz.ch) project.
-I am developing fast and versatile methods for compressing massive climate simulations, aiming at 1 km resolution maps produced by the upcoming Alps supercomputing cluster at CSCS.
-I am investigating possible applications of machine learning techniques to aid the efficiency and accuracy of climate simulations.

 ### Simulations-based inference in cosmology and astronomy